slampham/10x-Dev/README.md

-Please click this link to see the actual Google Colab: https://colab.research.google.com/drive/1c6-tahKwTqxG8aOacnQ9Y-Bd8VHUrYYU#scrollTo=M-Ye5MoYGDzl\
+Please click this link to see the actual Google Colab: https://colab.research.google.com/drive/1c6-tahKwTqxG8aOacnQ9Y-Bd8VHUrYYU#scrollTo=M-Ye5MoYGDzl <br />
 Or if you want to see the research paper, click on this: https://github.com/slampham/10x-Dev/blob/main/Final_Report.pdf

 # Project Description